 Barriers to engagement with and attendance at anxiety prevention programmes have received almost no attention in the literature.
 We do not know how many families who would be eligible for prevention programmes do not take part.
 We know of only a single study that has examined barriers to attending anxiety prevention (Cartwright-Hatton et al., under review).
 The study was conducted in the UK to assess the feasibility of a preventative programme targeting the intergenerational transmission of anxiety.
 The programme was a one day workshop for parents with anxiety disorders (a clinical sample, recruited from free-at-the-point-of-access adult mental health services).
 The authors found that, despite parents’ initial enthusiasm for the workshop, under 60% of parents randomly assigned to attend the workshop were able to attend.
 Reasons reported for this inability to attend included lack of childcare, inability to take time off work, travel difficulties, and anxiety about attending a group based session.

 In light of these results, examination of barriers and facilitators to prevention programmes is required to ensure prevention programmes are accessible and engaging for families.
-An initial step we are taking to address this gap is to conduct qualitative interviews with adolescent participants in the Reading Longitudinal Study who have developed anxiety disorders and, in infancy, had at least one risk factor (BI and / or maternal anxiety disorder) for developing an anxiety disorder. .
+An initial step we are taking to address this gap is to conduct qualitative interviews with adolescent participants in the Reading Longitudinal Study who have developed anxiety disorders and, in infancy, had at least one risk factor (BI and / or maternal anxiety disorder) for developing an anxiety disorder.
+We will use the results to contribute to a prevention programme for offspring at risk of developing anxiety disorders in light of BI and / or parent anxiety disorders.

 In our qualitative study, we will address four issues to date unaddressed in the literature.
 First, whether adolescents who have developed an anxiety disorder and their parents would have wanted a prevention programme.
 For example, it might be that prevention is viewed as ethically premature – what if being identified as ‘at risk’ was itself a source of anxiety?
 What if a prevention programme was ineffective?
 Second, where participants tell us they would have wanted a prevention programme, when would they have wanted it?
 For example, before the emergence of even mild anxiety problems, once mild problems were emerging, or only once anxiety problems began to interfere in their lives?
 Third, for whom would they want the prevention to be made available?
 Some child anxiety treatment programmes are for children, some for only their parents, some for both children and their parents.
 What would they want for a prevention programme?
 Finally, what would make it accessible?
 For example, would a web-based programme be preferable, or a combination of face-to-face sessions with a web-based programme?
 Would it help if information were provided at nurseries / primary schools / GP surgeries?

 Conclusion